kubernetes/enhancements/keps/sig-auth/4601-authorize-with-selectors/README.md

 ### SubjectAccessReview Changes

-SubjectAccessReview is use for two purposes:
+SubjectAccessReview is used for two purposes:
 1. Authorization webhook calls from the kube-apiserver to a webhook.
    This usage likely benefits from a serialization with `[]Requirement`.
 2. Authorization checks from a client (often a server process using in-cluster authorization like kube-rbac-proxy)